 There's a lot I could say about the video, but I'll concentrate on the main points which interested me.

 First is the claim of evidence for Jesus outside of the Bible.
-In my view, whether or not the Bible is historical or fictional, or some combination of the two is a really important question.
-It’s something that the rest of the course and many of the subsequent claims depend.
-I guess that’s why it’s covered first.
+In my view, how much of the Bible is historical and how much is fictional is a really important question.
+It's something that the rest of the course and many of the subsequent claims depend.
+I guess that's why it's covered first.

 One of my group helpfully posted a link on the Facebook group to Lee Strobel's The Case For Christ.
 As it happens, I've already read this book a few years ago as well as a critical review of it in the form of Earl Doherty's Challenging the verdict.
 To be honest, even Strobel's book alone made me less convinced of the historical accuracy of the Bible.
 Back when I counted myself as a Christian, I'd always assumed that the gospels were written very close to the time of the events, by Jesus' disciples, but this is not the case.
 The earliest gospel is thought to be Mark, written around 60 CE - some 30 years after the events.
 Even assuming that it was written by someone who personally witnessed the events, the delay in writing would cause a lot of errors and uncertainty.
 I can't accurately recall conversations from my wedding day, less than ten years ago.
 Anyone trying to think back 30 years would've had to be vague or embellish their memories with invented details.

 Josephus and Tactitus are mentioned as historical sources from outside the Bible.
 Both of these are covered in reviews of Lee Strobel's book, but it's worth noting that even the carefully-picked scholars he interviewed have to admit that the writings of Josephus at least contained "interpolations" by Christian authors, while other scholars believe the passages to be inserted in their entirety.